nanoc/nanoc.app/content/about.md

 FIXME get rid of link to development section (and perhaps move it into the about page?)

-Both the nanoc site and my personal web site, which are both built with nanoc, are versioned this way (they are publicly available from the nanoc repository--check the [Development](/development/) page for details).
+Both the nanoc site and my personal web site, which are both built with nanoc, are versioned this way (they are publicly available from the nanoc repository--check the [Development](#development) section for details).

 Advantage #5: Flexible
 -----